 As mentioned already, using the pool cover every day can shorten the life of your pool cover as the material becomes vulnerable to tears and rips.
 Bad weather and standing rainwater can add stress to the seams of the cover, leaving the material loose and weakened.
 The chemicals you put in your pool may also cause your pool cover to slowly deteriorate.
 Taking off the pool cover during the day can give your cover a break.

 Better Balance In pH Levels

 Leaving pool covers on for long periods of time can result in too much carbon dioxide collected inside the pool cover, which can reduce the pH levels.
 Low pH levels cause the water to become acidic, and this can damage metal fixtures inside the pool pumps, filters, and even heaters.

 Get My Free Pool Care Checklist

 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.

 Pool covers – both solar and solid – are a great way to keep debris off the water and to keep water from evaporating overnight.
-As they can save you time and money in the long run, it is essential that you take good care of them – even though they may not be complicated machinery.
+As they can save you time and money in the long run, you must take good care of them – even though they may not be complicated machinery.
 One way to take proper care of your pool cover is to know when to use it and when to take it off, along with cleaning your pool cover regularly.
-Now with basic knowledge under your belt, you should see the life of your pool cover prolonged.
+Now, with basic knowledge under your belt, you should see the life of your pool cover prolonged.